Configuration spaces as commutative monoids: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{thm:MainC}] Apply Lemma \ref{lem:cof} to the weak equivalence $B(\gS, \gS, S^{0}[0]) \overset{\sim}\to S^{0}[0]$, giving an equivalence $B(\gR, \gS, S^{0}[0]) \overset{\sim}\to \gR \otimes_\gS S^{0}[0]$, and the latter is isomorphic to $\gC(M)$ by Lemma \ref{lem:tensor}. \end{proof}

-\begin{rem} It is possible to fool oneself into thinking that the above argument can be adapted to the case of ordered configuration spaces.
-It cannot, because the statement (in the guise of the equivalence \eqref{eq:BarConst}, for example) is false in this case.
-One can verify this directly in the case $M=*$ with trivial 0-dimensional Euclidean bundle, in grading 3. \end{rem}
+\begin{rem} It is possible to fool oneself into thinking that the above argument can be adapted to the case of ordered configuration spaces, considered in the category of symmetric sequences of pointed spaces, in order to prove a statement analogous to the equivalence \eqref{eq:BarConst} in this category.
+Unfortunately, that statement is false.
+One can verify this directly in the case $M=*$ with trivial 0-dimensional Euclidean bundle, in grading 3.
+If there is an analogue for ordered configuration spaces, its statement must be more complicated. \end{rem}